-Working at night and working overtime belongs to retail.
-One needs to expect to work unexpectedly, if someone else packs of.
+Working at night, and working overtime, belongs to retail.
+One needs to expect to work unexpectedly, if someone else decides to leave, also unexpectedly :).

-However, this question shows you a simple job interview trick: Sometimes, the answers are directly in the questions.
-Logically, if there was no need to work overtime, or to work different shifts, interviewers would not ask this question.
-It is similar with many other questions, such as:
+However, this question reveals you a simple job interview trick: Sometimes, the answers are directly in the questions.
+Just think about it.
+If there was no need to work overtime, or to work different shifts, interviewers would not ask the question.
+It is similar with many other questions, for example:

 - Can you work on Sundays?